 After More Than A Year of Legalization, Ordering Weed Online is Easy With Blowout420

-VANCOUVER, BC, July 27, 2020 /PRNewswire/ - October 17 2018 is the day, under the Cannabis Act, that marijuana became legal in Canada .
+VANCOUVER, British Columbia, July 28, 2020 /CNW/ - October 17 2018 is the day, under the Cannabis Act, that marijuana became legal in Canada .
 Ordering weed online is easy and of course, 100% within the legal parameters of the Cannabis Act.
 You might be asking yourself, why was marijuana legalized?
 Here are some reasons:

 - Marijuana is a big profit sector, Canada wanted it out of criminals pocket's.